 - 3 tablespoons lemon juice from the zested lemon

 - 1 tablespoon dijon mustard

-- 4 tablespoons olive oil
+- 7 tablespoons olive oil

-- 1/4 teaspoon freshly ground black pepper
+- 1/2 teaspoon freshly ground black pepper

 - Meanwhile, make an ice bath by adding ice and water to a medium bowl, set aside.
 Fill a small saucepan halfway with water and bring to a boil.
 Add asparagus and cook for 3-4 minutes until slightly tender and bright green.
 With a slotted spoon, transfer asparagus to the ice bath to stop the cooking and preserve the bright green color.
 Drain the asparagus on paper towels.

-- In a small bowl combine the lemon zest and juice, garlic, dijon mustard, olive oil, kosher salt and black pepper.
-Whisk to combine.
-When emulsified add 3-4 tablespoons of the dressing to the rice salad and toss well.
-If it needs more dressing, add it 1 tablespoon at a time, so that it's lightly coated.
+- Toss in the toasted pine nuts and chopped parsley.
+Add 3-4 tablespoons of the dressing to the rice salad and toss well.
+(If it needs more dressing, add it 1 tablespoon at a time, so that it's lightly coated).
+Serve.